marinebon/info-mb/prep/plot_caption/eDNA_16S.md

-The metabarcode primer 16S is used in the identification of marine bacteria.
+The metabarcode 16S is used in the identification of marine bacteria.